abinit/abipy/docs/graphical_interface.rst

 more advanced tasks not supported by the GUI.

 Obviously it is possible to have multiple panels running in the same notebook.
-Calling ``get_structure`` with an AbiPy structure, for instance, creates a set of widgets to facilitate common operations such as exporting the structure to a different format or generating a basic Abinit input file for e.g. GS calculations:
+Calling ``get_panel`` with an AbiPy structure, for instance, creates a set of widgets to facilitate common operations such as exporting the structure to a different format or generating a basic Abinit input file for e.g. GS calculations: